 If cardboard boxes don’t fit in the cart, flatten and place under cart lid.
 Do not put your recyclables in any plastic bags when you put them in the container as the bags are not accepted at curbside.
 Under the program, recyclables will be picked up every other week.
 Your recycling day depends on your address.
-We have included a calendar and map below, to help you find the correct collection dates for your area.
+Please click on the link to view the recycling calendar and map above.

 The City of Longmont Waste Diversion Center is

 located at 140 S. Martin Street.
-Hours of Operation are Monday thru Saturday from 8:30 am to 5:45 pm.
-Closed on Sundays.
+From April 15th to October 15th the hours of operation are Monday thru Saturday from 8:30 am to 5:45 pm and from October 15th thru April 15th the hours of operations are 7:30 am to 4:45 pm.
+Closed on Sundays and City observed holidays.
 The Recycle Center accepts all of the items the City collects at the

 curb, including motor oil and batteries, and also accepts low grade mixed paper,